Arena Cobra Ultra Swipe Goggles Review The Best Anti-Fog Goggle Ever

 Both so that they can see approaching walls (for properly timed flip turns and touches) and the occasional errant swimmers who drifts into their lane.

-One of the complaints that I have with the Speedo Speed Sockets is that locking up is like looking through a kaleidoscope of color.
+One of the complaints that I have with the Speedo Speed Sockets–despite being an excellent training goggle–is that peering “up” through the goggles is like looking through a kaleidoscope of color.

 Arena Cobra Ultra Swipe Swim Goggles - Peripheral Vision